pdebuyl/euroscipy_document/organizers.rst

 * Renaud Lambiotte

-    Professor of Physics at the University of Namur, Belgium.
+    Renaud Lambiotte is professor at the University of Namur, member of the "Namur Center for Complex Systems (NAXYS)".
+His research focuses on the relation between dynamics, function and structure in complex systems.
+He teaches mathematics and mathematical modeling.

 * Thomas Lecocq